GabrielSM99/XataDBX/README.md

-# ClassificationSkin
+# XataDB in Python

-Algoritmo for classification skin disease
+Algoritmo for ->

+- Popularize XataDB with random and faker libraries
+- Pagination 10 x 10
+- Basic unit tests